About the North Okanagan Wastewater Recovery Project

 Project Delivery

-Construction is scheduled to start in Spring 2024, which will also bring in local job opportunities.
-The project is scheduled for completion in late 2025.
+Construction is scheduled to start in late 2025, which will also bring in local job opportunities.

 • Securing additional funding to cover increasing construction costs.